Summary from the Chair of the Committee

 - Review existing social media policies for faculty, staff and students with a goal of developing more definitive guidance on its social media guidelines.
 B

-- Develop online resources to assist with the on-boarding and acclimation of employees to the University and These resources would be an important component of a welcoming campus environment.
+- Develop online resources to assist with the on-boarding and acclimation of employees to the University and community.
+These resources would be an important component of a welcoming campus environment.
 B

 - Establish a Presidential Commission on Truth, Racial Healing & Reconciliation.
 This recommendation is driven by the work that the Association of American Colleges & Universities has been doing.
 UA has never fully gone through the process of publicly dealing with its historical ties to slavery.
 The Commission would lead the campus through the process of revealing the past to enable racial healing and reconciliation.
 B